Looking ahead to Budget 2018: 5 issues that could be in the spotlight

 Moving forward, the Government will need “to instill further prudence” to ensure a responsible and sustainable fiscal position, said Mr Liang who is hoping for the finance minister to provide “greater clarity on (Singapore’s) fiscal position in the medium to long term” amid growing expenditure.

-“How is the revenue trajectory picture looks like beyond 2020 and whether we have satisfy ourselves that we have in place a sustainable and diversified revenue sources to fund the various big ticket expenditure that are in our priorities,” he elaborated.
+“How is the revenue trajectory picture looking beyond 2020 ... and whether we have in place sustainable and diversified revenue sources to fund the various big ticket expenditure items that are our priorities,” he elaborated.

 But for FY2017, there will be some good news in the form of a bumper Budget surplus on the back of stronger growth, said UOB’s Mr Tan.
 The economist is estimating an overall budget surplus of S$3.1 billion, which works out to 0.7 per cent of GDP, compared to the Government’s estimates of S$1.9 billion.